opsdis/aci-streamer/README.md

 > https://devnetsandbox.cisco.com/RM/Topology - "ACI Simulator AlwaysOn"

 # Internal metrics
-Internal metrics is exposed in Prometheus exposition format on the endpoint `/metrics`.
+Internal metrics are exposed in Prometheus exposition format on the endpoint `/metrics`.
 To get the metrics in openmetrics format use header `Accept: application/openmetrics-text`

 # Loki promtail configuration